On summer weekends, visitors to the Chateau de Versailles can enjoy the historic fountains at play in the formal gardens of the palace near Paris.

 Admission tickets to Versailles are easily bought online from for example Tiqets and GetYourGuide with options ranging from palace admission only to full guided tours with transportation from Paris.
 At busy times, a guided tour is a good idea to get into the palace without queuing – simply abandon the tour afterward and return to Paris by train.

 Admission tickets to the Musical Fountain Show in the gardens of Versailles are €9.50, €8 for children 6 to 18 and students, and free for under 6 years old.
-On musical gardens days (Tuesdays), admission is €1 cheaper but offers far less value.
+On musical gardens days (Tuesdays and Fridays), admission is €1 cheaper but offers far less value.

 Visitors may exit the formal gardens, e.g. to go to the Trianon palaces, and re-enter with the same ticket.